trevorwinser/MerinaltNudegon/README.md

-# Merinalt Nudgeon
+# Merinalt Nudegon

-Welcome to the MerinaltNudgeon repository!
+Welcome to the MerinaltNudegon repository!

 Here you can find the source code for the web game Merinalt Nudgeon, a terminal dungeon where the only way to interact with the game is through commands!